VitoriaCarvalho/VitoriaCarvalho/README.md

 ### Hi there, I’m Vitória :)

-* :mortar_board: I'm in the last semester of my bachelor's degree in Information Systems at UFPI.
+* :mortar_board: I have a degree in Information Systems from UFPI.
 * :woman_technologist: My area of expertise is Computer Vision and Natural Language Processing.
 * :purple_heart: I love working in these areas, discovering techniques I didn't know, solving real problems with technology and being very happy with the resolution of a bug :laughing:.
 * :ok_woman: I really enjoy working in teams, because the exchange of knowledge makes us evolve much more.

+---

+### Experiences :nerd_face:

-At the university, I participated in Scientific Initiation projects, where I contributed to the development of approaches that apply Computer Vision and Image Processing in the context of medical imaging.
-Outside the university, I was an intern at a lawtech, where I worked with Natural Language Processing to create solutions for optimization in the analysis of legal documents.
+* I participated in Scientific Initiation projects, where I contributed to the development of approaches that apply Computer Vision and Image Processing in the context of medical imaging;
+* I was an intern at a lawtech, where I worked with Natural Language Processing to create solutions for optimization in the analysis of legal documents;
+* My most recent job was as head of Computer Vision, where I contributed to the development of image processing solutions, as well as in the planning and monitoring of the software team's tasks.

 Since then, I have focused on improving my knowledge in these areas.
 I am available for work, want to learn more and join a team :purple_heart::rocket: